 - 0.5 oz/person/day with an integrated stove (MSR Reactor or Jetboil)

 - Note that only MSR brand canisters can be shipped (hazmat) within Alaska.

 Canisters at sub-zero temps

 There are a few winter sprint trips where a canister might be the right choice, but you have to battle the frozen canister (the gas mix separates and partially condenses at ~25 F).
 Canisters with the most Propane and Isobutate in the mix will last the longest at cold temps; Butane is the killer.
 But all the cans seem to be about the same, and ratios change year to year.

-- Some models allow you to run the canister upside down
+- Some stoves allow you to run the canister upside down.

 - Alpine Bomb, Reactor Bomb.
 This is potentially very dangerous (hence the ‘Bomb.’